awsdocs/aws-cloud9-user-guide/doc_source/security-iam.md

 1. Use **AWS managed temporary credentials** to turn AWS managed temporary credentials on or off\.

+**Note**
+You can also turn on or off AWS managed temporary credentials by calling the AWS Cloud9 API operation [https://docs.aws.amazon.com/cloud9/latest/APIReference/API_UpdateEnvironment.html](https://docs.aws.amazon.com/cloud9/latest/APIReference/API_UpdateEnvironment.html) and assigning a value to the `managedCredentialsAction` parameter\.
+You can request this API operation using standard AWS tools such as AWS SDKs and the AWS CLI\.

 If you turn off AWS managed temporary credentials, by default the environment cannot access any AWS services, regardless of the AWS entity who makes the request\.
 If you can't or don't want to turn on AWS managed temporary credentials for an environment, but you still need the environment to access AWS services, consider the following alternatives:
 + Attach an instance profile to the Amazon EC2 instance that connects to the environment\.
 For instructions, see [Create and Use an Instance Profile to Manage Temporary Credentials](credentials.md#credentials-temporary)\.
 + Store your permanent AWS access credentials in the environment, for example, by setting special environment variables or by running the `aws configure` command\.
 For instructions, see [Create and store permanent access credentials in an Environment](credentials.md#credentials-permanent-create)\.